googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 ### Multiple Clusters

-This process is very similar to the [Agones: Multiple Cluster](#multiple-clusters) approach above.
+This process is very similar to the [Upgrading Agones: Multiple Clusters](#upgrading-agones-multiple-clusters) approach above.

 We essentially want to transition our GameServer allocations from a cluster with the old version of Kubernetes, to a cluster with the upgraded version of Kubernetes while ensuring nothing surprising